Ermi277/AirBnB_clone_v2/README.md

 # To be updated

-### ALX - AirBnB clone App, authored by - Muhammad Bello and Nicholas Ifeajika
+### ALX - AirBnB clone App, authored by - Ermiyas Argaw